 10. There’s no worthy candidate

 Study the politics of this world.
 If anyone wants to win the election, he or she needs to EXALT and PRAISE himself.
-That person need to tell the people why they should vote him or her.
+That person needs to tell the people why they should vote for him or her.
 A person needs to show people how he/she is worthy of their vote – in effect, telling the people how good he or she is!
 Whether that person is telling the truth or not, we can see how self-centered politicians are!

 They would say how intelligent, experienced, qualified, talented, and great they are while demeaning their opponents.
-Are you sure you want to vote a person like that???
+Are you sure you want to vote for a person like that???

 What did Jesus say to people like them?
 He said, “FOR WHOEVER EXALTS HIMSELF WILL BE HUMBLED, AND HE WHO HUMBLES HIMSELF WILL BE EXALTED.”